|

 "My lady?" she said softly.
 The woman stirred.
 "My

-Lady Eowyn suddenly sat bolt upright and stared at her, fully
+Lady Eowyn suddenly sat bolt upright, fully awake.

-awake.
-"Senta!" she said, "what are you doing here?
+"Senta!" she cried.
+"What are you doing here?

 Where is Legolas?
 Oh" She picked up a piece of parchment

-lying on the pillow beside her and read it, then grinned and coloured
+lying on the pillow beside her, read it, grinned, and coloured.

 Senta cleared her throat.